vedangj044/blog.drogue.io/content/2020-12-09-rust-and-async.md

 # Is it async turtles all the way down?

 As noted above, you can only call an async function from within an already async context.
-How do you get into async context to start?
+How do you get into an async context to start?

 ## Executors